 While the group's CD recordings are still rewarded with prizes - although not with royalties - Rattle established live online concert streams from the Berlin Philharmonic.
 The digital concert hall is said to slowly be earning profits, and observers can see that the number of younger fans is growing.
 Simon Rattle has a way of drawing people to the Philharmonic that never would have come without him.

 The Philharmonie, the famous concert hall by architect Hans Scharoun, radiates openness to audiences.
 In an age of neglect of music education in German schools, the Berlin Philharmonic has finally taken up the task to educate and inform.
 The musicians go out into their city to teach and play music in schools, hospitals and socially problematic areas.
+'Rhythm Is It!'

 The first major educational project under Rattle's leadership was called "Rhythm Is It!" - a film about the preparation and performance of Igor Stravinsky's ballet "Le Sacre du Printemps" in January 2003 in an old Berlin bus depot.
 It became an international hit, documenting the coming together of 250 Berlin pupils from 25 countries and divergent social and cultural backgrounds, who had no previous exposure to classical music or artistic dance.
 Together with the Berlin Philharmonic, they discovered the potential within.